RedzerRiley/alumna-ai/README.md

-# Lumina AI — Academic Study Assistant
+# Alumna AI — Academic Study Assistant

 An AI-powered study dashboard for students.
 Built with React, Vite, and Gemini 2.0 Flash.